eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 -Xshareclasses:printStats=<data_type1>[+<data_type2>][...],name=<cache_name>
 ```

 Displays summary information about the cache.
-For layered caches, some information is shown for the top layer cache only, and some is shown for all layers combined.
+For layered caches, `-Xshareclasses:printStats` shows some information for the top layer cache, and summary information (bytes and counts only) for all layers combined.
 To see information for the top layer cache only, use [`printTopLayerStats`](#printtoplayerstats).

 You can request more detail about items of a specific data type that are stored in the shared cache by using `printStats=<data_type>`.
 Use the plus symbol (+) to separate the data types.
-For example, use `printStats=romclass+url,name=myCache` to see information about `ROMClass` and `URL` items in all the layer caches of the cache called `myCache`.
+For example, use `printStats=romclass+url,name=myCache` to see information about `ROMClass` and `URL` items in all the layer caches of the cache called `Cache1`.
 The valid data types are as follows (case insensitive):

 -   `help` (displays the list of valid data types)
 -   `all` (equivalent to `printAllStats`)